Use Émile from your AI assistant

 Privacy

-Your API key stays on your machine.
-The MCP server runs locally and talks directly to api.emile.wine.
+Local npx mode: your API key stays on your machine.
+The server runs locally and talks directly to api.emile.wine.
 No third party in between — it's exactly like using the app, but via text.

 Sources & support